melezhik/jessy/README.md

 # PERL5LIB

-- You may setup $PERL5LIB variable via pjam/settings/ page.
-Pjam will add PERL5LIB both to pinto and compile phases.
+- You may setup $PERL5LIB variable via jessy/settings/ page. jessy will add PERL5LIB both to pinto and compile phases.

-- Also be noticed, that pjam add $HOME/lib/perl5 to $PERL5LIB during pinto phase.
+- Also be noticed, that jessy add $HOME/lib/perl5 to $PERL5LIB during pinto phase.
 That may be usefull when one want to use (Module::Build, ExtUtils::MakeMaker or Module::Install ) which installed locally.

 # See also